veganstraightedge/markdown_media/README.md

 ### As a Writer

 This a syntax that can sit on top of Markdown (or any templating format, except MediaWiki which already uses the double square bracket syntax).
 The purpose is to simplify adding images (with or without caption and optionally linked), videos, tweets, audio, etc for writers in a CMS.
 The HTML that we want for a video is different from an image.
-But as a writer, it's conceptually the same, "here's a piece of media and its caption, stick it in the page right here".
+But as a writer, it’s conceptually the same, “here’s a piece of media and its caption, stick it in the page right here”.

-So, the media embed syntax makes it so you don't have to think about the differences between YouTube, Vimeo, Twitter and an image.
-Here's how it works.
+So, the media embed syntax makes it so you don’t have to think about the differences between YouTube, Vimeo, Twitter and an image.
+Here’s how it works.

 There are six pieces.
 Some are required.
 Some are optional.
 It must always be on one line.
-But for explanation here, I'll put them on separate lines, then tie it all together.
+But for explanation here, I’ll put them on separate lines, then tie it all together.

 ```
 [[